-- 1. Start the communications program on your local or remote PC and access the power manager's command mode via the text interface as described in Section 4.2.2. - 2.
+- 1. Start your communications program and access the power manager's command mode via the text interface as described in Section 4.2.2. - 2.
 If the password prompt is displayed, type in your system level password and press Enter. - 3.
 Configure your communications program to upload an ASCII text file. - 4.
 Upload the file with the saved parameters.
 If necessary, type in the file name and directory path. - 5.
 When the upload is complete, make sure you terminate the communications program's upload mode.